swiftlang/swift-org-website/quickstart-contribution/index.md

 ## Starter bugs

 The Swift project uses GitHub Issues for bug tracking and the bugs and enhancement requests could be found at [GitHub Issues](http://github.com/apple/swift/issues).
 If you are new to the codebase, you can identify beginner tasks by searching for the bugs that have the "[StarterBug](https://github.com/apple/swift/issues/issues?q=is%3Aopen+is%3Aissue+label%3AStarterBug)" label.
-Here are some beginner bugs that you can start with with today.